 - Hand sanitizer – automatic dispensing stands for entrances and individual use bottles (500ML) will be provided to all schools and administrative centers.
 Additionally, 1-gallon pump bottles will be provided for every classroom.

-- Face masks/coverings – cloth face coverings or disposable masks will also be available for students, staff and essential building visitors who do not bring their own.
-Face masks/coverings will be provided for any student who does not have an exemption that prohibits them from wearing a mask.
+- Face masks – cloth face masks or disposable masks will also be available for students, staff and essential building visitors who do not bring their own.
+Face masks will be provided for any student who does not have an exemption that prohibits them from wearing a mask.

 - Face shields– for use by bus drivers/attendants and special education staff and any other staff upon request.